Disclaimer: Originally published in March 2019. It is being republished since it still remains an interesting topic till today.

 WhatsApp provides end to end encryption because of which fake news cannot be filtered before being delivered to a user.

-Facebook is in preliminary stages of this activity.
+Facebook is in the preliminary stages of this activity.
 Various websites are now running to crosscheck the validity of facts.

 The onus equally falls on us users (who act as propagators) to think before ‘sharing’ any and every message, without being emotional about it.